Prospects for determining the nature of the secondaries of extreme mass-ratio inspirals using the spin-induced quadrupole deformation: Gravitational wave fluxes

-With the expression of energy radiation at the horizon and at infinity in \autoref{flux_hor} and \autoref{flux_inf} respectively, we can calculate the total energy flux from the following equation.
+With the expression of energy radiation at the horizon and infinity in \autoref{flux_hor} and \autoref{flux_inf}, respectively, we can calculate the total energy flux from the following equation.

 where, $\mathcal{F}_{\ell m}=(|\mathcal{A}^{\infty}_{\mOde}|^2+\alpha_{\ell m}|\mathcal{A}^{H}_{\mOde}|^2)/2\pi q (m\hO)^2$.
-The energy and angular momentum of the orbit evolves adiabatically as a result of gravitational back-reaction effect over timescales $\sim T_i$ (see \autoref{adiabatic}).
-Here, we assume that the mass, spin, and internal structure of the secondary object remains unaltered during the evolution.
+The energy and angular momentum of the orbit evolves adiabatically due to the gravitational back-reaction effect over timescales $\sim T_i$ (see \autoref{adiabatic}).
+Here, we assume that the secondary object's mass, spin, and internal structure remain unaltered during evolution.
 The evolution of the orbital radius and phase as a result of the back-reaction effect is dictated by the following expression \cite{Pani}

 where, the expression of $\hE$ and $\hO$ as a function of $\hr$ is given in \autoref{circular} and \autoref{orb_freq} respectively.
 The solution of \autoref{phi_eqn} gives the expression for instantaneous orbital phase, which is related to the dominant mode gravitational-wave phase by $\Phi_\textrm{GW}(\hht)=2\phi(\hht)$.
 As discussed earlier, the adiabatic approximation breaks down as the object crosses the ISCO radius.
-Since, we focus on the adiabatic evolution of the orbit, we consider the evolution in the domain $\hr\in (\hr^{\textrm{ini}}, \hr^{\textrm{isco}})$.
+Since we focus on the adiabatic evolution of the orbit, we consider the evolution in the domain $\hr\in (\hr^{\textrm{ini}}, \hr^{\textrm{isco}})$.
 Here, $\hr^{\textrm{ini}}$ is the starting point of the inspiral.